dozmus/csar/design-docs/Interim Report & Risk Assessment.md

 }
 ```

 Firstly, these command-line arguments will be parsed and be used to instantiate a corresponding instance of `Csar`.
+The directory is not home to a supported version control and does not have a `.csarignore` file so no filtering of its contents will be applied.

-Secondly, the project code will be parsed and then post-processed.
+Secondly, the project code will be parsed (on a single thread) and then post-processed.

 Thirdly, the search will be performed.
 In this case method definitions which have the name `parse` will be stored in a search results list.